linkerd/website/linkerd.io/content/blog/service-mesh-distributed-tracing-myths.md

 These misunderstandings can be characterized as a set of myths, which I'll dispel below.

-## Myth 1: I need distributed tracing to measure the health / latency / throughput of my services.
+## Myth 1: I need distributed tracing to measure the health / latency / throughput of my services

 **False**.
 Many respondents suggested that measuring service success rate, latency, etc was a desired use case for distributed tracing in the service